 Cyber Essentials Certification requires that you use and configure a firewall to protect all your internet-connected devices, particularly those that connect to public or other untrusted Wi-Fi networks.

 This applies to: All internet-connected devices including desktop computers, laptop computers, tablets, routers, and servers

 Ensure that only safe and necessary network services can be accessed from the internet.

 All devices run network services, which create some form of communication with other devices and services.
 By restricting access to these services, you reduce your exposure to attacks.
 This can be achieved using firewalls and equivalent network devices.

 A boundary firewall is a network device that can restrict the inbound and outbound network traffic to services on its network of computers and mobile devices.
 It helps protect against cyber-attacks by implementing restrictions, known as ‘firewall rules’, that can allow or block traffic according to its source, destination, and type of communication protocol.

 Alternatively, firewall software may be configured on a device.
 This works in the same way as a boundary firewall but only protects the single device on which it is configured.
 This approach can provide for more tailored rules and means that the rules apply to the device wherever it is used.
 However, this increases the administrative overhead of managing firewall rules.

 Every device that is in scope must be protected by a correctly configured firewall (or equivalent network device).

-- ensure inbound firewall rules are approved and documented by an authorised individual; the business need must be included in the documentation
+- Ensure inbound firewall rules are approved and documented by an authorised individual, with the business need being included in the documentation

-- use a host-based firewall on devices which are used on untrusted networks, such as public Wi-Fi hotspots
+- Use firewall software on devices that are used on untrusted networks, such as public Wi-Fi hotspots.